Auckland

 EGA12U takes up one line in the timetable, as well as Tuesday after school.
 Students go off site one day a week to UNITEC to work in the engineering workshop, completing a welding and fabrication course.

-It is recommened that students have passed EGT11U, but all students can apply.
+It is recommended that students have passed EGT11U, but all students can apply.

 Engineering Technology - Level 2

-This course is an advancement of skills from Level 1 Engineering.
+Did you enjoy Engineering level 1?
+If you did, then this course is a great option for you.
+It is an advancement of skills from Level 1.
 Students will develop higher level practical solutions in the workshop by making a range of engineered projects.
+Similar to Level 1, there are two main projects.
 These advanced skills are developed using engineering processes with workshop tools and equipment.
 Assessments include finished engineered products with a written component evidencing knowledge gained.

 English - Level 2